EbTech/rust-algorithms/README.md

 To my delight, I found that Rust eliminates entire classes of bugs, while reducing visual clutter to make the rest easier to spot.
 And, it's *fast*.
 There's a learning curve, to be sure.
 However, a proficient Rust programmer stands to gain a competitive advantage as well as a more pleasant experience!

+For help in getting started, you may check out [some of my past submissions](https://codeforces.com/contest/1168/submission/54859899).

 Other online judges that support Rust:
 - [Timus](http://acm.timus.ru/help.aspx?topic=rust)
 - [SPOJ](http://www.spoj.com/)

 ## Programming Language Advocacy

 My other goal is to appeal to developers who feel limited by mainstream, arguably outdated, programming languages.
-Perhaps we have a better way.
+Perhaps we have a better option.

 Rather than try to persuade you with words, this repository aims to show by example.
 If you're new to Rust, see [Jim Blandy's *Why Rust?*](http://www.oreilly.com/programming/free/files/why-rust.pdf) for a brief introduction, or just [dive in!](https://doc.rust-lang.org/book/2018-edition)